aahilsanto/Module-2/Built-in Functions-Binary Conversion.md

 ## Result

-Thus the program to write a Python program to convert the number **16** into its **binary representation** using built-in Python functions is executed successfully.
+Thus the program to convert the number **16** into its **binary representation** using built-in Python functions is executed successfully.